 - Children under two years old must be secured in a rear-facing car seat.
 The only exceptions are if the child is over 40 pounds or over 40 inches.

-- Children under 8 years old must be secured in a car seat or booster seat.
+- Children under eight years old must be secured in a car seat or booster seat.
 The only exception is if the child is over four feet nine inches.

 People can ride in the cargo area of a pickup truck only under the following situations:

-- if the vehicle is in a parade if not more than eight miles per hour
+- If the vehicle is in a parade and driving no more than eight miles per hour

 So, practically speaking, you cannot ride in the cargo area of a pickup truck.

 What are the keep right and move over laws?

 When traveling on a multi-lane highway, you must move to and stay in the furthest right lane if you’re traveling slower than the speed of traffic around you.